hedwig-im/hedwig/README.md

-alfred> alfred help <query> - Displays all help commands that match <query>. alfred help - Displays all of the help commands that alfred knows about. great success - Displays a random Borat image. ship it - Display a motivation squirrel scrogson>
+alfred> alfred help <query> - Displays all help commands that match <query>. alfred help - Displays all of the help commands that alfred knows about. great success - Displays a random Borat image. that was superfast - Display a fast gif animation. ship it - Display a motivation squirrel scrogson>
 ```